-Chris is senior advisor at The Cohen Group, an international strategic consulting firm headed by former U.S. Secretary of Defense William S. Cohen.
+Christine Vick provides consulting services for multi-national corporations from wide ranging industries and is the Managing Director for North Oak, LLC.
 From 1996 to 2003, she was a partner at the international government relations firm of Andreae, Vice & Associates, LLC.
-She previously worked for Dr. Henry A. Kissinger, commencing when he was secretary of state and later as vice president of Kissinger Associates
+She previously worked for Dr. Henry A. Kissinger, commencing when he was secretary of state and later as vice president of Kissinger Associates.

 Betsy Blackwell ’77, Chapel Hill, NC

 Jan Rowe Capps served as President of Cone Health Foundation from 2007 until 2009.
 Prior to that, Jan was affiliated with Syngenta, Novartis and Ciba-Geigy for 26 years where she served as Vice President of Syngenta, Human Resources for the North American organization and as member of the Global Human Resources team.
 She also held leadership positions with the North American business in Finance, Strategic Planning, and Public Relations.
 Jan has held various Board roles with a local bank and with numerous non-profit organizations.

 Steve served as General Manager of the Pharmaceutical Business at IDEXX Laboratories until 2008.
 His affiliation with IDEXX began in 1998 when IDEXX purchased Blue Ridge Pharmaceuticals where he was Vice President of Business Operations.
 His early career included financial planning, marketing and analysis roles in diverse businesses including Ciba-Geigy and RJR Nabisco.
 Steve is an active angel investor and is involved in a number of initiatives at UNC.

 Swadesh Chatterjee, Cary, NC